Bungie-net/api/README.md

 ### Added

 * A new endpoint, "GetLinkedProfiles", has been added to the Destiny 2 endpoints.
 The hope is that this will simplify some of your workflows if you find you've had to do a lot of manual workarounds and querying to find out if linked Platform accounts actually have Destiny information.
+* A new activity mode, "Showdown", has been added.

 # I'm New to the API.
 What can I do with it?